 The PBGC applies the rules in subpart D of part 4000 of this chapter to compute any time period under this part.
-However, for purposes of determining the amount of an interest charge under § 4062.7, the rules in §4000.43 of this chapter governing weekends and Federal holidays do not apply.
+However, for purposes of determining the amount of an interest charge under § 4062.7, the rule in § 4000.43(a) of this chapter governing periods ending on weekends or Federal holidays does not apply.